bharaliparismita95/LinearRegression-sklearn/README.md

 # LinearRegression-sklearn
-Implementation of simple Linear Regression with sklearn.
+Implementation of simple Linear Regression on iris data with sklearn.